stanislavin/telegram-budget-bot/QWEN.md

 - Removed prompt optimization tests that were dependent on removed files
 - Updated .gitignore to exclude sensitive and temporary files
 - Added test coverage reporting functionality
+- Fixed currency defaulting issue: now properly defaults to RSD when no currency is specified
-- All tests are now passing (74 tests with 92% coverage)
+- All tests are now passing (78 tests with 93% coverage)

 ## How to Run Tests